 Fluoride has been added to U.S. drinking water supplies since 1945.
 Of the 50 largest cities in the U.S., 43 fluoridate their drinking water.
 In December 2007, MWDSC joined a majority of the nation's public water suppliers in adding fluoride to drinking water in order to prevent tooth decay.
-In line with recommendations from the DDW, as well as the U.S. Centers for Disease Control and Prevention, MWDSC adjusted the natural fluoride level in imported treated water from the Colorado River and State Project water to the optimal range for dental health of 0.6 to 1.2 parts per million.
+MWDSC was in compliance with all provisions of the State's fluoridation system requirements.
 Our local groundwater is not supplemented with fluoride.
 Fluoride levels in drinking water are limited under California state regulations at a maximum dosage of 2 parts per million.